The following encounter should challenge

 a party of 5-8 characters of 1st or 2nd

 level.
-If fewer characters are present, or if
+If fewer characters are present,

-2nd level characters are lacking (one or
+2nd level characters are lacking (1 or

 none), the DM should decrease the number

-of monsters accordingly, first omitting one
+of monsters accordingly, 1st omitting one

-of the larger creatures, then the smaller,
+of the larger creatures,

-leaving one large monster at all times.
+at all times.
 Do

-not, however, add to the number.
+NOT, however, add to the number.
 If the

-characters are all 2nd or higher level, convert
+characters are all 2nd or higher level,

-small monsters to large specimens.
+small monsters to

-Roll 1d6; six giant frogs herein surprise
+Roll 1d6; 6 giant frogs herein surprise

 intruders on a result of 1-4.
 These nasty

-things leap from their lurking places in the
+things leap from their lurking places in

-tall weeds near the edge of the pool, to a
+tall weeds near the edge of the pool, to

 maximum range of 12 ".
 They attack madly,

-for they are voraciously hungry at all times.
+for they are voraciously hungry

-If characters are mounted, check to see if
+If characters are mounted, check to see

-the horses panic and throw their riders or
+panic and throw their riders or

 plunge into the marsh and become mired.